purdiea/Git-Intro/README.md

  >git add -u

  Adds all changes for all files excluding untracked files.
 If you have a brand new file that hasn't been loaded to github at all, it won't show up in the red list above but instead will show up in the untracked list below.
-To add it to the tracked list, you have to explicitely do git add <file>.
+To add it to the tracked list, you have to explicitely do git add filename.

  >git status